mljubevski/DragAndDropDemo/README.md

 # DragAndDropDemo
-Simple app demonstrating using Drag and Drop feature with table views introduced in iOS 11.
+Simple app demonstrating use of Drag and Drop feature with table views introduced in iOS 11.